patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ### Error messages

+Error messages help users break down barriers between form errors and successful form submission.
+Whether you surface error messages on loss of focus or on submission, be sure to alert users to specific errors within their form and provide key actions they can use to fix them.

+If a user leaves a required field empty or incomplete, use a field level error message to communicate the error in as little words as possible: *Required* or *Required field*.

+If a user formats an input incorrectly, avoid unclear error messages like *Invalid input*.
+Instead, specify what constitutes a valid input.

+Examples:
+* *Date format must be MM-DD-YYYY*
+* *Enter a valid email: email@provider.com*

-See our [UX writing style guide](/ux-writing/error-messages) for guidance on writing effective error messages.
+For more error message guidance, see our [UX writing style guide](/ux-writing/error-messages).

 ### Buttons

 All button text should clearly and specifically communicate the action it triggers.
-Whenever possible, use specific verbs to write button text to communicate what a user accomplishes by submitting a form.
+Whenever possible, use specific verbs to write button text that communicates what a user accomplishes by submitting a form.

-Example: Instead of *Submit form*, a submit button on a subscription form should read *Subscribe*.
+Example: Instead of *Submit*, a submit button on a subscription form should read *Subscribe*.

 For more button text guidance, see our [button content guidelines](/button/design-guidelines#content).